Q. Why is it called VIX?

 Q. Is everything made locally?

-The majority of our artists are based in the Philadelphia area, but we have many from other parts of the country too.
-So far we don’t work with any artists outside of North America.
+The majority of our makers are based in the Philadelphia area, but we have many from other parts of the country too.
+We don’t work with vendors outside of the USA.

-Q. Were those cabinets original to the building?
+Q. Are these gorgeous cabinets original to the building?

 Yes and no. The building was erected in 1905, we think.
 The cabinets were built in the 1930s or 40s, when J.M.
 Grumbine Millinery operated here.
 Jennie and Margaret Grumbine were milliners, or hatmakers, originally from Lewistown, PA, who set up shop here sometime in the early 1930s.
 They put in the wood fixtures that still remain today: lighted, mirrored built-in display cabinets and the show window with beveled glass panes.
-There are even two 3-way mirrored alcoves so ladies could see how their hats looked from any angle.
+There are even two 3-way mirrored alcoves to view headwear from any angle.
 (See this post for more information about Jennie and Margaret Grumbine.)

 Q. What was here before?